finbarallan/Project-Privacy/privacy/PRIVACY_POLICY.md

 ## Overview

 Opto is designed with privacy at its core.
-We believe your photos should remain yours.
-This policy explains how we handle your information in our photo organization app.
+I believe your photos should remain yours.
+This policy explains how Opto handles your information in this photo organization app.

 ## Information We Collect